 - 3 tablespoons whole grain or coarse country style mustard

 - 2 tablespoons chopped fresh cilantro leaves

 - Kosher salt and freshly ground pepper

-- Heat oil and butter in a 4 to 5 quart Dutch oven or stockpot over medium until the oil shimmers and the butter is melted.
+- Heat oil in a 4 to 5 quart Dutch oven or stockpot over medium until the oil shimmers.
 Add the onions and cook until softened, about 5 minutes.
 Add the garlic and cilantro stems and stir until fragrant.
 Sprinkle in the turmeric and curry powder and mix with the onions until all is colored yellow with the spices.
 Add a splash of stock and stir to make sure the spice powders have dissolved.

 - Pour in the rest of the stock, the coconut milk, and the broccoli and cauliflower, plus 1 teaspoon of salt.
 Increase heat to high and bring just to a boil, then reduce heat to medium-low to maintain a gentle simmer.
 Cover partially with a lid or a piece of foil, and cook 15 to 20 minutes, until the vegetables are tender enough to be pierced with the tip of a knife.
 The broccoli should still be bright green (not the olive drab it turns when over cooked).
 Turn heat to low.